z-x-yang/CFBI/README.md

 ResNet101-Fast-CFBI | ResNet101-DeepLabV3+ | - | - | - | - | **7.61 (118.7%↑)** | The same as above

 DAVIS (Eval on Val 2017):
+In the inference stage, we ran using the default size of DAVIS (480p).

 **Name** | **Backbone**  | **J score** | **F score** | **Multi-Obj** <br> **FPS** | **Link**
 ---------| :-----------: | :---------: | :---------: | :------------------------: | :------: